Jianru-Lin/lambda-view/README.md

 lv *.js
 ```

-Combine all of this together, you will find its useful.

 ### Can I use lambda-view on my iphone/ipad?

+Yes.

+This is an experimental feature.

+lambda-view embeded a small web server which accepts local access only by default.
+However you can reconfigure it to accept public access.
+This makes your computer become a web server that can be accessed by your iphone/ipad.

-Yes, but this is an experimental feature.
-You can achieve it in three steps.
+You can achieve it in 3 steps.

 STEP-1 stop current lambda-view web server: